evanx/chronica/README.md

-## Chronica - a Node daemon to monitor urls
+## Chronica - a Node daemon to monitor your JSON services and web sites

 This is a minimal solution for monitoring HTTP URL status, and also some JSON and HTML content assertions.